ANTH 002: INTRO CULTURAL ANTHROPOLOGY, 3 credits

 SOC 137: WOMEN, MADNESS AND CULTURE, 3 credit hrs.

 This course explores the relationship between gender and socio-cultural definitions of mental health and illness, and examines the history of the treatment of women within the major settings of the mental health system; psychiatry, psychoanalysis and asylum.
 The first major goal is to understand the social relations of power within which psychiatry emerged and within which women became defined as "hysterical", "irrational" or "mad".
 A second goal is to chart the relationship between women's social roles and the experience and treatment of mental illness, making use of autobiographical and fictional accounts by women, films and other materials.
-Prereq.: One entry level sociology or anthropology course or Introduction to Women's Studies (WGS 075/SCSS 075/ENG 075) or instructor consent.
+Prerequisite entry-level sociology or anthropology course or instructor approval or Introduction to Women's Studies (WGS 075/SOC 075/ENG 075).

 SOC 140: YOUTH AND CRIME, 3 credit hrs.

 A sociological study of the youthful offender in American society.
 Special emphasis is placed on theories of youthful crime, societal responses that have impacts on definitions of youthful crime and subsequent public policy, research methodologies employed in understanding the quality and quantity of youthful crime, predicting youthful crime, and social control associated with youthful behavior defined as being negative.
-Prereq.: Entry-level sociology or anthropology course or instructor's consent.
+Prerequisite entry-level sociology or anthropology course or instructor approval.

 SOC 145: FOOD AND SOCIETY, 3 credit hrs.

 The aim of this course is to unearth and analyze the social context of food production, distribution, and consumption.
 Students will examine social identities represented and reproduced in food consumption, food regulation and food-based activism, and cultural differences in the preparation and eating of food, among other topics.
 The course will focus mainly on food in the United States but may also consider comparisons with other countries.
 Materials for the course include works written by sociologists and anthropologists as well as popular examinations of the food industry and food policy.
-Pre-req: one entry-level sociology or anthropology course.
+Prerequisite entry-level sociology or anthropology course or instructor approval.

 SOC 146: RESTORATIVE JUSTICE, 3 credit hrs.